gbmhunter/blog/content/pages/electronics/circuit-design/light-dimmers/_index.md

 Here is a VERY simple two-component zero-cross detection circuit by Atmel:

 {{< figure src="/images/2015/11/two-resistor-one-micro-very-simple-zero-cross-detector-atmel.png" width="333px" caption="A very simple two-component mains zero-cross detection circuit.
-Image from http://www.atmel.com/." caption-position="bottom" >}}
+Image from http://www.atmel.com/."  >}}

 More info on this circuit can be found [here](http://www.atmel.com/Images/doc2508.pdf).